openstack/keystone/doc/source/admin/federation/configure_federation.rst

        }
    ]
    EOF
-   $ openstack mapping create --rules rules.json myidp_mapping
+   $ openstack mapping create --rules rules.json samltest_mapping

 As another example, if Shibboleth is your IdP, the remote section should use REMOTE_USER as the remote type: